 The outcast teenager Carrie White is bullied by her classmates at high school.
 Her mother, Margaret White, is a pious and paranoid woman that sees sin everywhere and the need of self-inflicting punishment.
 When Carrie has her first period, she does not understand what is happening to her and her classmates humiliate her in the changing room.
-The spiteful Chris Hargensen videotapes Carrie with her cell phone and posts it on the Internet.
+The spiteful Chris Hargensen videotapes Carrie with her cellphone and posts it on the Internet.
 Their teacher Ms. Desjardin punishes the students, but when Chris challenges her, she is suspended and consequently is banned from the prom.
 Meanwhile, Carrie discovers that she has telekinesis and learns how to control her ability.
 Sue Snell, one of the girls that tormented Carrie, feels bad and asks her boyfriend Tommy Ross to invite Carrie to go with him to the prom to make up for what she did to Carrie.
-But Chris and her boyfriend Billy Nolan plot an evil prank with her friends to seek vengeance for Carrie.Written by
+But Chris and her boyfriend Billy Nolan plot an evil prank with her friends to get back at Carrie.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

-This is the first version where Chris Hargensen, the leader of Carrie's bullies, has brunette hair.
+This is the only version where Chris Hargensen, the leader of Carrie's bullies, has brunette hair.
 In the first two film versions (1976 and 2002) she is a blonde.
 In the novel, she is said to have brown hair.
 See more »

 4 of 6 people found this review helpful.